MTstateIntroStats/IntroStatTextbook/docs/05-explore-numerical.md

 There are a few exceptionally large interest rates in the sample that are above 20%.
 :::

 In practice, the variance and standard deviation are sometimes used as a means to an end, where the "end" is being able to accurately estimate the uncertainty associated with a sample statistic.
-For example, in Chapter \@ref(inference-num) the standard deviation is used in calculations that help us understand how much a sample mean varies from one sample to the next.
+For example, in Chapter \@ref(inference-one-mean) the standard deviation is used in calculations that help us understand how much a sample mean varies from one sample to the next.

 ## Box plots, quartiles, and the median